 Another advantage of a PCI-E wireless adapter is that they usually always have at least one external antenna.
 Some of the better quality cards have more than one antenna – having three antennas is fairly common.
 This means that you should be able to pick up a stronger signal from your WiFi router.

-These days you need USB ports for just about everything and if you use a USB wireless adapter then you will permanently take up one of these precious slots.
+These days, you need USB ports for just about everything and if you use a USB wireless adapter, you will permanently take up one of these precious slots.
 PCI-E wireless adapter slots straight into your computer motherboard and does not require the use of a USB slot.

 When I was testing the USB WiFi adapters I found that one of them became really hot when I was using the Internet a lot for downloading and other things.
 This is not something that you have to worry about with a PCI-E WiFi adapter.

-The only real disadvantages of a PCI-E wireless adapter are that you have to physically install them into your computer and they are often more expensive than a USB wireless adapter.
+The only real disadvantages of a PCI-E wireless adapter are that you have to install them into your computer physically and are often more expensive than a USB wireless adapter.

 Advantages and Disadvantages of USB WiFi Adapters

-The clear advantage of using a USB wireless adapter to connect with your WiFi router is that there is no installation of any cards.
-You will not need to take the cover off of your computer at all which will probably be a big relief to you if you are scared to death of doing this kind of thing!
+The clear advantage of using a USB wireless adapter to connect with your WiFi router is that no cards are installed.
+So you will not need to take the cover off of your computer at all, which will probably be a significant relief to you if you are scared to death of doing this kind of thing!

 All that you need to do is just plug the USB WiFi adapter into a free USB slot.
 I mean what could be simpler?
-When USB wireless adapters first hit the market most of them did not have an external antenna.
+Unfortunately, when USB wireless adapters first hit the market, most did not have an external antenna.
 This meant that it was not that easy to pick up a strong signal from the WiFi router.

 These days, you can find USB wireless adapters that have an external antenna.
 But this is never going to be the same as having a PCI-E card that has three antennas.
-If your spare USB slots are at the back of your desktop computer then you can get a USB WiFi adapter that has a cradle arrangement.
+If your spare USB slots are at the back of your desktop computer, you can get a USB WiFi adapter with a cradle arrangement.

 This means that there is a cable with a USB plug on the end of it that plugs into the USB slot at the back of your desktop.
 The cable on the cradle is long enough for you to place it on a desk or even on top of your desktop box so that the adapter has a better chance of picking up a strong signal from your wireless router.

-As I said earlier I did find that one of the USB wireless adapters that I used got hot very quickly when I was streaming and downloading a lot which was a worry for me.
+As I said earlier, I found that one of the USB wireless adapters that I used got hot quickly when I was streaming and downloading a lot, which was a worry for me.
 Surely these things are not supposed to get too hot?

 What kind of Wireless Networking Adapter works best for you?

-Now that you know the advantages and disadvantages of both types of wireless adapters you need to choose the one that is right for you.
-If performance and power is a must for you then I would recommend that you go for a PCI-E WiFi card.
-It is always likely that a PCI card will outperform a USB adapter and you can get more than one antenna for stronger signals.
+Now that you know the advantages and disadvantages of both types of wireless adapters, you need to choose the right one for you.
+If performance and power are a must for you, I recommend that you go for a PCI-E WiFi card.
+It is always likely that a PCI card will outperform a USB adapter, and you can get more than one antenna for stronger signals.

-If you are not that bothered about the best performance then you should find that a USB wireless adapter is a cheaper option for you.
+If you are not bothered about the best performance, you should find that a USB wireless adapter is a cheaper option.
 It is certainly easier to install and you can do everything yourself even if you have limited experience with computers!